TemitopeOladokun/Days-of-Deep-Learning/README.md

 1. What are Tokenizers in RNN Implementation

 ## DAY 67: 03/12/2019
-1. Number of hidden layers and Units. https://cs231n.github.io/neural-networks-1/
+1. Number of hidden layers and Units in RNN. https://cs231n.github.io/neural-networks-1/
 2. RNN Hyperparameters
+3. Word Embeddings

 ### WHAT I LEARNT
 * LSTM and GRU performs better than Vanilla RNN